kivy/kivy/doc/sources/tutorials/pong.rst

 Sweet, our ball is bouncing around.
 The only things missing now are the movable player rackets and keeping track of the score.
 We won't go over all the details of creating the class and kv rules again, since those concepts were already covered in the previous steps.
-Instead, lets focus on how to move the Player widgets in response to user input.
+Instead, let's focus on how to move the Player widgets in response to user input.
 You can get the whole code and kv rules for the ``PongPaddle`` class at the end of this section.